YupegLV/schematic2schem/README.md

   }
 });
 ```

+## Features
+This library comes with the following features:
+- Converts MCEdit schematics (1.12 and below) to Sponge schematics (1.13 and higher)
+- Correctly fixes the block state of fences, iron bars, glass panes and walls so that they are connected to compatible neighbouring blocks
+- **Not yet implemented** Correctly fixes stair shape when stairs connect to neighbouring stairs

 ## Promises
 This package uses promises, as processing a schematic might take a bit of time.
 To not freeze the main thread, this operation can be done in the background.
 See the second example on how to use this